AI Moderation Tools

 Production deployment reality

 Latency impact is significant.
 Each rail that requires an LLM call (fact-checking, jailbreak detection using a separate model, output rewriting) adds latency.
-Our production p99 latency increased from ~400ms to ~900ms after full guardrail deployment.
-This was acceptable for our use case (not real-time, primarily async interactions) but would be a blocking problem for latency-sensitive applications.
+Reviewers report p99 latency increases on the order of several hundred milliseconds after full guardrail deployment, which is acceptable for async, non-real-time workloads but a blocking problem for latency-sensitive applications.

 The jailbreak detection rail is the most valuable.
-The built-in canonical form canonicalizer — which converts “Ignore all previous instructions and do X” into a normalized jailbreak pattern that triggers a consistent rail — caught a meaningful percentage of jailbreak attempts that our baseline prompt engineering was missing.
-This alone justified the deployment overhead.
+The built-in canonical form canonicalizer — which converts “Ignore all previous instructions and do X” into a normalized jailbreak pattern that triggers a consistent rail — is widely cited as catching a meaningful share of jailbreak attempts that baseline prompt engineering misses, often justifying the deployment overhead on its own.

 Topic rails are high-maintenance.
 The example-based matching (you provide examples of what “asking about politics” looks like) requires ongoing curation.
 New topical patterns not covered by the original examples slip through.
-Budget engineering time for monthly example additions.
+Practitioners recommend budgeting engineering time for regular example additions.

 Fact-checking rails are experimental, not production-ready.
-The fact-checking architecture (asking a separate model to verify factual claims before response delivery) has too high a false-flag rate on legitimate content to deploy without significant customization.
-We turned it off.
+The fact-checking architecture (asking a separate model to verify factual claims before response delivery) is documented as having a high false-flag rate on legitimate content, and reviewers commonly disable it without significant customization.

 Integration complexity